 Modifications

-McCrory-Hallbeck and the Committee are hereby authorized to modify, amend, and supplement any of the terms, conditions and provisions of the Reservations, Restrictions and Covenants, as the same may have already been amended or modified, by executing and filing for record in the appropriate records of Harris County, Texas, a document containing such modifications, amendments or supplemental provisions.
+The Owners are hereby authorized to modify, amend, and supplement any of the terms, conditions and provisions of these Amended and Restated Reservations, Restrictions and Covenants, as the same may have already been amended or modified, either by the procedure stated in Article 1, Section 4, or by filing for record in the appropriate records of Harris County, Texas, a document containing such modifications, amendments or supplemental provisions, executed by two-thirds (2/3) of the Members or their proxies, provided that any proxy relied upon must be in writing an maintained as a record of the Corporation for a period of four (4) years following the filing date of the modification, amendment or supplement.
 Said modification, amendment or supplement shall be effective as of the date of the filing of record of such document.

 [Remainder Left Intentionally Blank.
 Signatures to Follow.]